stevedonovan/moi/readme.md

 ```

 The ease of updating `moid` as a single executable with no dependencies
 makes it a good candidate for _customization_.
-So the idea is to provide
-straightforward documented ways for statically linking extra functionality
-into `moid`.

 ## A Start at Documentation